scalerflux/scaling-octo-couscous/README.md

 ## Combinational logic optimization

+Squeezing the logic to most optimized design which saves poer n area

 1. We expect this mux `opt_check.v` to get simplified to AND  gate
 ```
 read_liberty -lib ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib